jesse-ashmore/jeezeh.github.io/ssg/content/posts/apple-music-2/index.md

 Brilliant.

 The issue stems from [Apple FairPlay](https://en.wikipedia.org/wiki/FairPlay), a DRM system to protect Apple's various media playback methods.
-It seems that Apple Music uses FairPlay, which Nvidia does its best to respect by completely disabling recording when music playback is active.
+It seems that AM uses FairPlay, which Nvidia does its best to respect by completely disabling recording when music playback is active.

-It should go without saying that this is an awful way to respond to FairPlay content.
-Not only because Spotify doesn't have this issue.
-Not only because I can still record FairPlay content if I wish, even using Nvidia's NVENC encoder, in OBS.
+It should go without saying that **this is an awful way for Nvidia's ShadowPlay to react to FairPlay content**.
+It is a lazy, bureaucratic Not only because Spotify _doesn't_ have this issue.
+Not only because I can still record FairPlay content with OBS if I really wanted, even using Nvidia's NVENC encoder.
 But also because it is lazy, and prevents me from using my hardware and software to do something very normal: listen to music while playing games and recording footage for personal use.

 This one seemed like it might be a dead end, but I _suspect_ there are some cheeky workarounds to be found here: